gwt-test-utils/gwt-test-utils/README.md

 * Support for GWT + [GIN](http://code.google.com/p/google-gin/) application testing
 * Support for [JUnitParams](http://code.google.com/p/junitparams/)
 * Support for [GXT](http://www.sencha.com/products/gxt/) library (currently only version 2.x, version 3.x is coming !)
-* Complexe use-case testing using CSV-based scenarios
+* Complex use-case testing using CSV-based scenarios
-* Extensibility through the use of custom patchers
+* Extensibility through the use of custom patchs

 ## Documentation

 Whether you want to...
 * Use gwt-test-utils to test your GWT application
 * Make your custom widgets testable with the framework
-* Contributing code
+* Contribute code

 ... you'll find everything you need in the [wiki](https://github.com/gwt-test-utils/gwt-test-utils/wiki).

 ## Roadmap

-Here is the next features we are working on, ordered by priority (which is not frozen) :
+Here are the features we are working on, ordered by priority (which is not frozen) :

 * Support for [GWT-Bootstrap](https://github.com/gwtbootstrap/gwt-bootstrap)
 * Support for [GXT 3.0](http://www.sencha.com/products/gxt/)